Charles Stuart (British Army officer, born 1753): Early life

+Stuart was born in Kenwood House, London in January 1753.
+He was the fourth son of the Prime Minister, John Stuart, 3rd Earl of Bute, and Mary Stuart, Countess of Bute, the only daughter of Sir Edward Wortley Montagu and Lady Mary Pierrepont (daughter of the 1st Duke of Kingston-upon-Hull).

-He had several notable brothers and sisters, including John Stuart, 1st Marquess of Bute (1744–1814); The Most Rev. and Hon.
-William Stuart (1755–1822), a clergyman who became Archbishop of Armagh, and James Archibald Stuart (1747–1818), another soldier who raised the 92nd Foot in 1779.
-His sisters were Lady Louisa Stuart (1757–1851), a writer who died unmarried, Lady Mary Stuart (c.
-1741–1824), who married James Lowther, later the 1st Earl of Lonsdale; Lady Anne Stuart (born c.
-1745), who married Lord Warkworth, later the 2nd Duke of Northumberland; Lady Jane Stuart (c.
-1748–1828), who married George Macartney, later the first Earl Macartney; and Lady Caroline Stuart (b.
-1763–1813), who married The Hon.
+He had several notable brothers and sisters, including John Stuart, 1st Marquess of Bute; The Most Rev. and Hon.
+William Stuart, a clergyman who became Archbishop of Armagh; and James Archibald Stuart, another soldier who raised the 92nd Foot in 1779.
+His sisters were Lady Louisa Stuart, a writer who died unmarried; Lady Mary Stuart, who married James Lowther, later the 1st Earl of Lonsdale; Lady Anne Stuart, who married Lord Warkworth, later the 2nd Duke of Northumberland; Lady Jane Stuart, who married George Macartney, later the first Earl Macartney; and Lady Caroline Stuart, who married The Hon.
 John Dawson, later first Earl of Portarlington.

-Military career

-Early career
+Career

 Stuart embarked upon a military career in 1768, when he enlisted as an ensign in the 37th Regiment of Foot.
 He purchased a lieutenancy in the 7th Regiment of Foot (Royal Fusiliers) in 1770 and a captaincy in the 35th Foot in 1773.
 In October of that year, he became a major in the 43rd Regiment of Foot, and saw service in the American War of Independence.
 In October 1777, he was commissioned as a lieutenant-colonel of the 26th Regiment of Foot, which he commanded until 1779.

-On a visit home to England, he married Anne Louisa Bertie, daughter of Lord Vere Bertie, on 19 April 1778.
 He returned briefly to America, before coming back to London as a liaison to the ministry.
 A harsh critic of the Army's conduct, he was, however, highly favored by Sir Henry Clinton, with whom he corresponded regularly.
-His two sons were born after his return from America:
+His two sons were born after his return from America.